End ‘conspiracy of silence’ and come clean on tax, IFS tells parties

 Asked about the IFS analysis, Rishi Sunak said: “I don’t agree with that.
 We have a fully costed manifesto which can deliver tax cuts for people at every stage in their lives, and that is largely funded by making sure that we can find some savings in the growth of the welfare budget, because it’s been growing at unsustainable levels since the pandemic.

-“We’ve set out a very clear plan to reform that, to support people into work, and in fact, the IFS acknowledge that last time around they said that that wasn’t possible, that it was actually delivered, and that’s something that the IFS themselves have said.”
+“We’ve set out a very clear plan to reform that, to support people into work, and in fact, the IFS acknowledge that last time around, [when] they said that wasn’t possible, it was actually delivered, and that’s something that the IFS themselves have said.”

 Join our commenting forum